 Assessment of Current Buyer Behavior in Market

 E-commerce is rapidly expanding in Bahrain.
-Computer-literacy rates are high and businesses recognize the commercial value of the internet.
-Bahrain’s large youth demographics and extensive internet penetration rate above 98 percent have led to higher online shopping rates than in other GCC member states.
+Bahrain’s large youth demographics and extensive internet penetration rate have led to a sizable amount of online shopping.
 Widespread smart phone and tablet usage has made social media applications such as WhatsApp, YouTube, Facebook, and Instagram popular platforms for advertising retail, delivery, and other commercial services.

 Local eCommerce Sales Rules & Regulations

-Bahrain’s National E-Government Strategy 2020 falls in line with the government’s previous strategic plans, focusing on advancing the living standards of Bahraini nationals and reducing public sector expenditures by expanding online government services.
-The GOB has moved rapidly towards a digital economy and has recently passed a number of regulations to boost the country’s e-commerce domain.
+Bahrain’s National e-Government Strategy 2020 focuses on advancing the living standards of Bahraini nationals and reducing public sector expenditures by expanding online government services.
+The Bahraini government has moved rapidly toward a digital economy and has recently passed regulations to boost e-commerce.
 The Electronic Communications and Transactions Law and the Personal Data Protection Law, both enacted in 2018, updated Bahrain’s legal framework to protect personal data and electronic records and govern their use for completing transactions in a digital marketplace.
-Under these laws, electronic signatures are generally considered valid and binding but Bahraini authorities have yet to register any accredited certification service providers.
-Therefore, documents signed electronically will not automatically benefit from the presumption of authenticity and cannot be considered legally equivalent to handwritten signatures unless contractual parties to a transaction expressly consent to use and accept electronic signatures and electronic records.
+Under these laws, electronic signatures are generally considered valid and binding, but Bahraini authorities have yet to register any accredited certification service providers.
+Therefore, documents signed electronically will not automatically benefit from the presumption of authenticity and cannot be considered legally equivalent to handwritten signatures unless contractual parties to a transaction expressly consent to use and acce

 Bahrain’s Information and eGovernment Authority (IGA) enhances the services provided by the government to citizens, foreigners, and investors and the government’s digital strategy focuses on eight pillars: increased participation and engagement; increased partnerships and private sector ICT readiness; improved national e-literacy and government IT skills; heightened protection of information and user rights; a higher-performing, collaborative, integrated, and efficient government; comprehensive and effectively managed quality service; enhanced e-government channels and user experience with increased service uptake; and greater innovation and entrepreneurship.

-After the start of the COVID-19 pandemic, MOIC established a number of virtual marketplaces and internet shopping platforms to support the growth and development of owner-operated micro-businesses engaged in online sales activities, such as trading, merchandising, and retail.
-In early 2021, the Bahraini government enacted new legislation to regulate the e-commerce sector by requiring businesses with an online sales presence to apply for and receive an approved commercial registration.
+In 2021, the Bahraini government enacted new legislation to regulate the e-commerce sector by requiring businesses with an online sales presence to apply for and receive an approved commercial registration.
 MOIC permits 100 percent foreign ownership of businesses that conduct online sales activities in Bahrain.

 Local eCommerce Business Service Provider Ecosystem

-The ICT sector constitutes a major pillar of Bahrain’s economy and is one of the core sectors the Bahrain Economic Development Board has focused on developing, both to attract FDI and to expand local employment.
-Recent years have seen a significant expansion in the ICT landscape, as well as a push towards cutting-edge technologies, including FinTech.
+The ICT sector constitutes a major pillar of Bahrain’s economy.
+This sector is integral to the Economic Development Board’s efforts to attract FDI and expand local employment opportunities.
+Recent years have seen a significant expansion in the ICT landscape as well as a push toward cutting-edge technologies utilizing FinTech.

-Groceries and other homemade food items have been the leading product category purchased online, and shoppers are increasingly beginning to purchase physical products via the internet as well, particularly apparel, beauty products, electronics, computers, and home appliances.
+Groceries and other homemade food items are increasingly purchased online, and shoppers commonly purchase physical products via the Internet as well, particularly apparel, beauty products, jewelry, electronics, computers, and home appliances.
 Online food delivery services are also growing in popularity and present promising market opportunities.
+Amazon and eBay are among the most popular shopping destinations for online consumers in Bahrain and across the GCC.

 The Bahraini government has launched several initiatives to grow Bahrain’s e-commerce domain.
 Start Up Bahrain (www.startupbahrain.com) provides an electronic ecosystem to nurture innovative digital startups while www.mall.bh allowed small and medium sized enterprises to transition their sales position from traditional brick and mortar locations to an online portal during the coronavirus pandemic.
 In a push to use these technological openings, MOIC operates an electronic governance program and a directorate for electronic commerce to promote e-commerce services.
 Local banks offer electronic banking, and many utility companies now accept electronic transactions for bill payments.